mljar/mercury/docs/admin-panel.md

+<h1> Admin Panel </h1>

+Admin Panel is the place where you can manage all things that are logged to the Mercury's database:

+- add/delete/upade notebooks
+- access to all tasks executed
+- add/delete/update users (only for Pro)
+- add/detele/update groups (only for Pro)

-## Admin Panel
+### Set up Admin Panel

-To access the Admin Panel in the Mercury you need to define three more variables in `.env` file:
+You need to define three environment variables during the deployment to access the Admin Panel.
+You can do this by adding them in `.env` file if you are using `docker-compose` method for [deployment](/deploy/deployment):

 ```
 DJANGO_SUPERUSER_USERNAME=your_user_name